TimCares/MasterThesis/docs/thesis/experiments/memory_bank.typ

 // Although adding more GPUs to our setup is costly, the training time will be reduced proportionally to
 // the number of GPUs used.
 For example, using two GPUs instead of one halves the training time.
 This is
-// because DDP shardes the whole training dataset between all devices, such that each device processes a
+// because DDP shades the whole training dataset between all devices, such that each device processes a
 // different part of the dataset @pytorch_ddp (already mentioned in @larger_batch_sizes_ddp about DDP).
 // From a cost perspective, this is acceptable, however, we decide against this approach, because we
 // want to keep the number of GPUs manageable.
 Moreover, going with more GPUs would make the success